-Designating issues as high priority alerts professional in various departments throughout the company of the issue that must be resolved quickly.
+Designating issues as high priority alerts professionals in various departments throughout the company of the issue that must be resolved quickly.

 Way # 3 – Assign Tickets to Staff

-After labelling and prioritizing tickets, companies are then able to use ticketing software to assessing the problem to the staff member that will be to most quickly resolve the issue.
-In addition to reducing the time it will take for a problem to be solved, assigning tickets also lets companies to avoid uncertainties about when the problem will be solved.
+After labeling and prioritizing tickets, companies are then able to use ticketing software to assess the problem to the staff member that will be to most quickly resolve the issue.
+In addition to reducing the time, it will take for a problem to be solved, assigning tickets also lets companies avoid uncertainties about when the problem will be solved.